31December99/Unit3Dup/docs/docs/usage/tags.md

 With `-b/--buildtags` the bot **rebuilds from scratch** the title and tags using the technical analysis of the media (MediaInfo) and the file name, in the order defined by `TAGS_POSITION_MOVIE` / `TAGS_POSITION_SERIE` ([Advanced options](../config/options.md#tag-order-in-the-title)).

+It **does not rename your file**: it only builds the torrent title shown on the tracker page.

 Without `-b`, the title stays closer to the original file name.

 ## The three customization files